rucdatascience/HL-GST/README.md

 ## HL-GST_data

 The data files are zipped together, and should be unzipped first.
-There are six datasets: Musae, Twitch, Github, Amazon, DBLP, Reddit.
+There are 7 datasets: Musae, Twitch, Github, Amazon, DBLP, Reddit, LiveJournal.
 There are 7 files for each dataset.
 For example, the Musae dataset contains the following 7 files.

 1. "exp_musae_info.txt".
 This readable file contains the basic information of this dataset, including the numbers of mock and non-mock vertices and edges in this dataset.
 This file also shows every edge and edge weight.
 For example, "Edge 0 1 1000000" shows that there is a mock edge between vertex 0 and vertex 1, with the constant mock edge weight of 1000000; and "Edge 0 4 51" shows that there is a non-mock edge between vertex 0 and vertex 4, with a non-mock edge weight of 51, which corresponds to a pairwise Jaccard distance of 0.51.
 Notably, mock vertices are only adjacent to non-mock vertices through mock edges, and each mock edge connects a mock vertex and a non-mock vertex.
 Thus, the above two edges indicate that vertex 0 and vertex 4 are non-mock vertices, while vertex 1 is a mock vertex.